Graduate Programs: College of Engineering and Computing Sciences

 Scholarships, Accelerated Master's Option, and Assistantships

-There are several scholarship programs, specifically designed for the School of Engineering and Computing Sciences, that benefit incoming students:
+There are several scholarship programs, specifically designed for the College of Engineering and Computing Sciences, that benefit incoming students:

 - Scholarships: Graduate students in excellent academic standing and/or enrolled in the Accelerated Master's Degree Program have priority access to NYIT scholarships, such as the Alumni Recognition Award and the Graduate Scholarship Award.

 For more information about the APMD Five-Year B.S.-M.S.
-Combined option, visit the School of Engineering and Computing Sciences’ webpage.
+Combined option, visit the College of Engineering and Computing Sciences' webpage.